streamprocessor/starter/com.google.analytics.v1/README.md

 ```
 2. Set a field in the GA Settings variable (in GTM) with field name "customTask" and value {{customTask}}
 3. Create version and publish it in GTM

+# 2 Remember
+## 2.1 Dataflow
+Dataflow is very cost efficient to process large data volumes, but it requires at minimum 1 instance running.
+Hence it will incur cost also when being idle and isn't suitable for small data volumes.
+Make sure to drain it if not running in production to avoid generating unecessary/unexpected cost.

+## 2.2 Scalability
+Current configuration has limits on the number of instances used to collect, transform and process data to avoid unexpected cost.
+Remember to tune these settings if you expect bigger load of data (> 300 000 hits / day).